Tomb of Ataga Khan: History

-Ataga Khan was Mughal Emperor Akbar's prime minister, and husband to Jiji Anga, a wet nurse of Akbar.
+Ataga Khan was Mughal Emperor Akbar's prime minister, and husband to Jiji Anga, one of Akbar's wet nurses.
 In 1562, he was murdered by Adham Khan, a general of Akbar, as a result of jealousy and court intrigue.
-Adham Khan himself was then killed as punishment by Akbar.
+Adham Khan himself was immediately killed via defenestration as punishment on the orders of an enraged Akbar.
 Subsequently, Akbar ordered the construction of a mausoleum for Ataga Khan.
 Anthony Welch speculates that Ataga Khan's second son Mirza Aziz Koka was more directly responsible for the patronage of the tomb.
 The tomb's architect was Ustad Khuda Quli, while its calligrapher was Baqi Muhammad from Bukhara.
 Construction of the tomb began in 1562 and was completed in 1566.

 In 1905, the colonial government's Archaeology Department reached an agreement with the hereditary guardians of the tomb to split custody, whereby conservation of the site would be directed by archaeologists, and repairs would be financed by the government.
 In return, public access to the site would be allowed, save the central tomb, and with the exception of the urs ceremony, when the site would be closed.
 This agreement was made through the terms of the Ancient Monuments Preservation Act of 1904.